I Don't Wanna Be a Star

-"I Don't Wanna Be a Star" is a song by Italian band Corona, released in November 1995 by DWA as the fourth and final single from their debut album, The Rhythm of the Night (1995).
-It was written by Francesco Bontempi, Antonia Bottari and Ivana Spagna, and was a club hit in many European countries.
+"I Don't Wanna Be a Star" is a song by Italian band Corona, released in November 1995 through DWA (Dance World Attack) as the fourth and final single from Corona's debut album, The Rhythm of the Night (1995).
+The song was written by Francesco Bontempi, Antonia Bottari and Ivana Spagna, and was a club hit in many European countries.
 Unlike the previous Corona singles, it has disco sonorities.
 The song peaked at number one in both Italy and Spain, number five in Hungary and number six in Finland.
-In the UK and on the Eurochart Hot 100, it peaked within the top 30.
-It was also Corona's last major hit.
-The music video for "I Don't Wanna Be a Star" was filmed on sites in Rome.
+In the UK and on the Eurochart Hot 100, it peaked within the top 30, and it is also Corona's last major hit.
+The accompanying music video was filmed on locations in Rome, Italy.

 Critical reception

 AllMusic editor Jose F. Promis described the song as "irresistible", naming it one of the standout tracks on The Rhythm of the Night album.
 James Masterton for Dotmusic commented, "All hail the return of the synth drum.
 Ever since Corona first hit the dizzy heights of Number 2 with 'The Rhythm of the Night' at the end of 1994 they have proved that they are far from one-hit wonders but instead are one of the finest pop acts around."
 He added that it is "possibly their best single yet", and "such a perfect pastiche of a 1970s disco track that it could almost be a reissue.
 It isn't, instead being a completely up to date track but sounding every inch a classic already - right down to the cheesy synth drum which has surely not been heard since the days of Kelly Marie and 'Feels Like I'm In Love'."

-Music Week gave it three out of five, writing, "A Seventies version featuring Chic-like string flourishes, handclaps and syn-drums, which should go down a storm in the gay clubs."
+Music Week gave it a score of three out of five, writing, "A Seventies version featuring Chic-like string flourishes, handclaps and syn-drums, which should go down a storm in the gay clubs."
 In a retrospective review, Pop Rescue deemed it as "catchy", noting the single version as "laden with a disco sound", while the album version is not.
-Andrew Diprose from Smash Hits gave 'I Don't Wanna Be a Star' four out of five, saying, "Question: What have Corona got to do with glitter balls, flares and platform shoes?
+Andrew Diprose from Smash Hits gave "I Don't Wanna Be a Star" four out of five, saying, "Question: What have Corona got to do with glitter balls, flares and platform shoes?
 Yup, disco's back!
 Corona have returned with a luscious disco number, big on seventies sounds with a '90s euro house feel.
 A choon to keep everyone happy!
 Say 'party!'"